• Skip to primary navigation

 • Spread peanut butter and jam on bread.
 Press together to form sandwich.

-• In a medium skilled melt 1 tablespoon butter.
+• In a medium skilled melt 1 TBSP butter.

 • Cook sandwich in medium skillet over medium heat 1 to 2 minutes per side or until browned.

-• Add an additional 1 tablespoon butter to melt and flip.
+• Add an additional 1 TBSP butter to melt and flip.

 Other posts you may enjoy: